jerschro/ttmole_documentation/docs/index.md

 This is a python based program created to help in the creation of molecular files for theoretical chemistry programs like VASP, TURBOMOLE, LAMMPS, ORCA, SIESTA and GAUSSIAN.

-Any feedback or bugs please email jerschro@ttu.edu or jeremynschroeder@gmail.com Created by Jeremy Schroeder © 2024
+Any feedback please email jerschro@ttu.edu or jeremynschroeder@gmail.com Created by Jeremy Schroeder © 2024

+For Reporting Bugs go to [https://github.com/jerschro/ttmole_documentation/issues](https://github.com/jerschro/ttmole_documentation/issues) and create a new issue.

 ## How to run TTMole